kbodwin/intro-to-r/content/home/logistics.md

 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons

 [[feature]]
-  icon = "cloud"
+  icon = "chalkboard-teacher"
   icon_pack = "fas"
-  name = "Location"
+  name = "Lessons"
-  description = "Online, all the time"
+  description = "Sets of videos, readings, and activities covering a particular topic.
+Treat these as you would in-person lecture."

 [[feature]]
-  icon = "play-circle"
+  icon = "puzzle-piece"
-  icon_pack = "far"
+  icon_pack = "fas"
-  name = "Lecture"
+  name = "Practice Puzzles"
-  description = "Mondays, 12:00 – 13:30"
+  description = "Short puzzle activities with a single final correct answer.
+Solve these to practice your new skills."

 [[feature]]
-  icon = "code"
+  icon = "laptop-code"
   icon_pack = "fas"
   name = "Labs"
-  description = "Wednesdays, 12:00 – 13:30"
+  description = "Guided analyses of real data followed by open-ended questions.
+Devote time and focus to these to fully master the week's skills."

 +++